-Each buck controller has an independent power-good comparator monitoring the feedback voltage at the FBx pins and indicating whether the output voltage falls below a specified power-good threshold.
+Each buck controller has an independent power-good comparator monitoring the feedback voltage at the FBx pins and indicating whether the output voltage has fallen below a specified power-good threshold.
 This threshold has a typical value of 93% of the regulated output voltage.
-The power-good indicator is available as an open-drain output at the PGx pins.
+The power-good indicator is available as an opendrain output at the PGx pins.
+An internal 50-k Ω pullup resistor to Sx2 is available, or use of an external resistor is possible.
 Shutdown of a buck controller causes an internal pulldown of the power-good indicator.
-Connecting the pullup resistor to a rail other than the output of that particular buck channel causes a constant-current flow through the resistor when the buck controller is powered down.
+Connecting the pullup resistor to a rail other than the output of that particular buck channel causes a constant current flow through the resistor when the buck controller is powered down.

 In order to avoid triggering the power-good indicators due to noise or fast transients on the output voltage, the device uses an internal delay circuit for de-glitching.
-Similarly, when the output voltage returns to the set value after a long negative transient, assertion of the power-good indicator (release of the open-drain pin) occurs after the same delay.
-Use of this delay pauses the reset of circuits powered from the buck-regulator rail.
-Program the duration of the delay by using a suitable capacitor at the DLYAB pin according to Equation 4.
+Similarly, when the output voltage returns to its set value after a long negative transient, assertion of the power-good indicator (release of the open-drain pin) occurs after the same delay.
+Use of this delay can pause the reset of circuits powered from the buck regulator rail.
+Program the duration of the delay of by using a suitable capacitor at the DLYAB pin according to the equation:

-$$\frac{t{DELAY}}{C{DLYAB}} = \frac{1 \text{ msec}}{1 \text{ nF}}$$ (4)
+$$\frac{t{DELAY}}{C{DLYAB}} = \frac{1 \text{ msec}}{1 \text{ nF}}$$